 It all began with objects getting covered in animal hide or some kind of woven cloth.

 Then developed into a cloth covered in plastic, after that it became known as vinyl.

 Adding to the confusion common Upholstery Vinyl has many names, however they all refer to the same thing.

 Some of these include, Faux Leather, Synthetic Leather, Fake Leather, PU Leather, Imitation Leather, and possibly many more.

 The First Vinyl

 DuPont were the first company to market a product called Fabrikoid.

 By the 1940s, more durable vinyl-coated fabrics overtook the market.

 True Vinyl- Polyvinyl Chloride

 PVC’s relative non-flammability, durability, insulation properties, and resistance to humidity as well as various chemicals made it extremely durable and practical for use in the consumer market.

 As a pioneer manufacturer, company Uniroyal began making Naugahyde, a faux leather that became the emblem of the 1950s.

-Top end designers used it, even chairs in the United Nations building in New York, it was everywhere.
+Designers then used it, even chairs in the United Nations building New York had it, it was everywhere.

 To this day Vinyl production still has many low cost imitations.